idpwf/default-window-tab/README.md

-This extension sets the 1st tab of the 1st chrome window active tab when that window is minimized
+Allows setting a default tab to be activated when the browser window is minimized.